Embryonal Tumors

 Rare, malignant tumors that typically occur in children and young adults.

-In the brain, testicles, ovaries, or other parts of the body.
+Most commonly found in the brain, testes, ovaries, and other parts of the body.

 If you have any feedback, please get in touch.